What matters to you in the Windsor-Essex municipal election? | CBC News

 All of these are issues influenced by the local mayor and council, who voters will elect in about two months.

-Find Nav Nanwa and the CBC Windsor team in the Walkerville Distillery District on Argyle Road between Brant Street and Wyandotte Street East this Friday.
+Find Nav Nanwa, Katerina Georgieva and the CBC Windsor team in the Walkerville Distillery District on Argyle Road between Brant Street and Wyandotte Street East this Friday.

 Can't make it?
 Fill out the form below to tell us what matters to you: